GiovannaK/MYExpenses/README.md

 - if you have a lot of earnings and expenses you can search by title, description or value

 ### Dashboards
-- See your earnings and spend on interactive charts dynamically including:
+- See your earnings and expenses on interactive charts dynamically including:
 - Earnings and Expenses from January to December in the current year
 - First to fourth week of the current month
 - View the amount of your earnings and expenses by category